shoaibazadc/Cybersecurity-Lab-SIEM/docs/setup.md

 This writes a value to a `CurrentVersion\Run` registry key, simulating a persistence mechanism that survives user login, triggering rule 100012.

-**Expected result:** Wazuh fires a level 13 alert visible in the dashboard.
+**Expected result:** Wazuh fires a level 13 alert visible on the dashboard.

 ---